-Dolma is a family of stuffed vegetable dishes common in the Mediterranean cuisine and surrounding regions including the Balkans, the Caucasus, Russia, Central Asia and Middle East.
-Common vegetables to stuff include tomato, pepper, onion, zucchini and eggplant.
+Dolma is a family of stuffed vegetable dishes common in the Mediterranean cuisine and surrounding regions including the Balkans, the Caucasus, Russia, Central Asia, and the Middle East.
+Common vegetables to stuff include tomato, pepper, onion, zucchini, and eggplant.
 The filling generally consists of rice, minced meat or grains.
 In either case, the filling includes onion, herbs like dill, mint or parsley and spices.

 DOLMA REACHES BENGAL

 Pointed gourd (parwal, in Hindi) is a tropical green vegetable indigenous to India – with origin in the Indian subcontinent.
 It is widely cultivated in the eastern and some northern parts of India.
-It is not unreasonable to suggest that the dolma could have traversed the sea route to reach the ports of Bengal, which was once ruled by the Nawabs of Bengal.
-This has become a very popular dish of Bengali cuisine.
+It is not unreasonable to suggest that the dolma could have traversed the sea route to reach the ports of Bengal.
+While some historians believe it came by way of the Turks during the rule of the Nawabs of Bengal, others believe it is a result of the integration of the Armenian and Jewish communities in Calcutta (now, Kolkata).
+The food-loving Bengalis started experimenting with Middle Eastern recipes and came out with something which is a fusion between the two.
+This has become a very popular dish in Bengali cuisine.

 The delicious journey of Dolma began from the shores of the Mediterranean Sea and fulfilled on the shores of the Bay of Bengal, where it got the exotic transformation.
-I love it!
+I love Dolma!